-openUTM for Unix systems complies with the internationalization guidelines defined in the X/Open Portability Guides.
+openUTM for Unix and Linux systems complies with the internationalization guidelines defined in the X/Open Portability Guides.

-You will find more information on internationalization in BS2000 systems in section "Internationalization / XHCS support" on page 229.
+You will find more information on internationalization on BS2000 systems in section "BS2000-specific functions".

 Detailed information on message formats (e.g. the various message lines) and the adaptation options available can be found in the openUTM manual "Messages, Debugging and Diagnostics".